Why People Choose Maya Tulum Retreat & Spa

 - A light jacket and pants are nice if you’re visiting between November and March.

 - You may want to bring a flashlight to walk around after sunset.

 - There are no alarm clocks in the cabanas so you’ll need to bring a clock or use the alarm function on a handheld device.

 - Toiletries: Maya Tulum provides shampoo, conditioner and body wash.
 We recommend that you bring sunscreen, insect repellent, body lotion and any other products you need.

 - Beach towels are provided at the front desk.

 Yoga gearOur Yoga Room is well stocked with mats, blankets, blocks and straps.
 All props are to remain in the yoga halls.
 Feel free to bring your own items if preferred or if you’d like to use them outside of the yoga halls.

 MoneyWe recommend bringing approximately $300 – $500 USD cash per person for items such as taxis, off-property entry fees, shopping, diving, equipment rentals, and bar drinks.
+Note that many businesses in and around Tulum will NOT accept credit cards or will charge an additional fee to use one.
 It’s smart to bring small currency ($1s, $5s and $10s) because the front desk is limited on giving out change, which is always in pesos.

 Currency and credit cardsMaya Tulum accepts U.S. dollars, Pesos (Mexican currency) and Euros.
 Change is always given in Pesos.
 To get the best rate, we recommend changing currency at a bank, not the airport.
-There are five ATM machines and two banks in the town of Tulum, which is 3.5 miles away.
-Maya Tulum accepts Visa, MC and AMEX.
+There are ATM machines in walking distance and several banks in the town of Tulum, which is 4 miles away.
+Maya Tulum accepts Visa, MC, Discover and AMEX.